-Of buses or coaches for which at least one contributory factor was assigned, 40 per cent could be attributed to driver error or reaction.
+Among bus or coache drivers to which at least one contributory factor was assigned, 84 per cent were assignedat least one driver error or reaction factor.

-In 2015, there was one reported fatality amongst bus or coach drivers.
-The number of bus or coach drivers who were seriously injured was 21 and the number who were slightly injured was 376.
+In 2016, there were no reported fatalities amongst bus or coach drivers.
+The number of bus or coach drivers who were seriously injured was 20 and the number who were slightly injured was 330.

 17 per cent of RTIs occurring on major trunk roads which resulted in injury or death were sleep-related.

 Fleet managers interviewed were all convinced of the need to improve fatigue management in the transport industry.
 They felt that the human and financial costs currently associated with fatigue, particularly in the road transport industry, are unacceptably high.

 (C. Fourie et al, 2010b)

 Studies conducted over the last four decades in cities on almost every continent show that bus drivers, when compared to workers in other jobs, are more likely to experience a variety of conditions such as heart disease and high blood pressure, digestive disorders, and musculoskeletal problems.

 - Date Added: 03 Apr 2012, 08:20 AM